-University of Arkansas Liebolt Premedical Program: Personal Statement Writing Workshop
+University of Arkansas Premedical Program

 We also have members of the Premedical Advisory Committee who are available to read personal statements and provide feedback.
 These members can be contacted directly, as long as you ask politely, but you can always begin by contacting a premed advisor.